Who We Are

 - Shrove Tuesday celebration and an annual church picnic.

 - Foyer Movement Groups.

-As a Lutheran student center we provide a lively community of fellowship with students of Dartmouth College and its related schools.
+As a Lutheran campus ministry we provide a lively community of fellowship with students of Dartmouth College and its related schools.

 - Students actively participate in worship and congregational activities.

 - Congregational members form special relationships with students.

 All that we are and all that we have are gifts from God.
 We are called to be grateful and faithful stewards of these blessings.
 To carry out our mission, life in the community of faith of Our Savior Lutheran Church involves disciplined and joyful self-sacrificial giving of time, talents and money.